DusterTheFirst/S-D/README.md

 ![GitHub issues](https://img.shields.io/github/issues/dusterthefirst/sd)
 ![GitHub pull requests](https://img.shields.io/github/issues-pr/dusterthefirst/sd)

-A tool to create your own D&D style spell cards for use in tabletop games
+A WYSIWYG tool to create your own D&D style spell cards for use in tabletop games

 ## License
     A tool to create your own D&D style spell cards for use in tabletop games